Skip to main content

 Siena day 3, the day of rest

-When we’ve been on holiday as a family, we’ve sometimes looked around the other tables at breakfast time and noted that most of time the occupants are either chatting amicably or - more often with solitary couples - looking as if they are reconsidering their life choices.
+When we’ve been on holiday as a family, we’ve sometimes looked at the other tables over breakfast and noted that most of time the occupants are either chatting amicably or - more often with solitary couples - looking as if they are reconsidering their life choices.

-We sit there reading, the three of us.
-We may not be entirely silent.
-You may hear one of us say , “I find myself utterly captivated by the intricate and masterful manner in which Kate Atkinson intertwines her narratives, crafting them with a subtlety and sophistication that eludes the pedestrian mind” or maybe a “Pass the butter, please”.
+The three of us read over breakfast.
+Not necessarily in silence: you may hear us say something like, “I find myself utterly captivated by the intricate and masterful manner in which Kate Atkinson intertwines her narratives, crafting them with a subtlety and sophistication that eludes the pedestrian mind” or maybe a “Pass the butter, please”.

 I suspect most onlookers - if any - would drop us into the “reconsidering life choices” category, but we’re very happy.
 We even organised ourselves a Reading Holiday once.
 We loved it.